madCode/dailylog/README.md

 <img alt="Android's default file creation screen" src="/README_screenshots/create_file.png" width="40%"/>

 Alternatively, you can click on "Select a file" if you have a file in mind.

+### If Android 11 or below
 When the file selector window opens, navigate to "Internal storage" and _then_ navigate to your file.
 In order to get write access to the file, the app needs to know the full path of the file.
-Due to Android shenanigans, the only way to get this is when you navigate to the exact folder the file is in, rather than selecting it from the "Recent" shortcuts menu.
+Due to Android shenanigans, in some versions, the only way to get this is when you navigate to the exact folder the file is in, rather than selecting it from the "Recent" shortcuts menu.
 Here's what I mean:

 <img alt="The Android file selection menu.
 The navigation menu is open and the 'SD Card' option is selected, not the 'Recent' option at the top." src="/README_screenshots/open_from_internal_storage.png" width="40%"/>